LordArma/Top-1000-Words-in-Gilaki/README.md

 # Top 1000 Words in Gilaki
-Top 1000 words in Gilaki with Farsi (Persian) translation.
-You can download theme as JSON, XML, SQLite and so many more formats.
+Top 1000 words in Gilaki with Farsi translation.
+You can download them as JSON, XML, SQLite and so many more formats.
-You can also search in this list without download anything here.
+You can also search in this list without download anything here: [Top 1000 Words in Gilaki](https://lordarma.github.io/Top-1000-Words-in-Gilaki)

 # Support
 Do you like this project?
 You can donate Bitcoins here: